greggpatton/writing_tools_document/index.md

 ## Left to Right:

 - Edge browser displaying the scene I'm currently working on.
 I use a couple of the browser extensions, readability and word count.
 I also use the built in Read Aloud feature to read the text, it helps me stay focused a little better.
-I use a browser extension too render the scene markdown file too.
+I use a browser extension to render the scene markdown file too.

 <br>